sibgit/sibgit.github.io/exercises_advanced_topics.md

    is detected).

-   After the rebase, switch back to the `main` branch and display the history of your repository (`git log --all --decorate --oneline --graph`).
+   After the rebase, switch back to the `main` branch and display the history of your repository.
 It should look like this (commit ID values will differ):
     ```
     * 062a1e2 (dev) Maybe we should all switch to emacs...
     * 07e7d86 Add image file showing a visual overview of vim modes
-    * 9a0188b (HEAD -> main) Add 'command_mode' file: commands for vim's command mode
+    * 9a0188b (HEAD -> main) 7.
+Add 'command_mode' file: commands for vim's command mode
-    * 4c17a23 Add 'normal_mode' file: commands for vim's normal mode
+    * 4c17a23 4.
+Add 'normal_mode' file: commands for vim's normal mode
-    * 3becef8 Edit README file: add vim modes and open file example
+    * 3becef8 2.
+Edit README file: add vim modes and open file example
-    * 0fbf901 First commit of the vim cheat-sheet project.
+    * a818d5a 1.
+First commit of the vim cheat-sheet project.
 Add README file
     ```

 9. There are 2 more things you can try:
-    * **Merge the first 2 commits of the repo** into a single one: for this you will need to use the **`--root`** option of the `git rebase` command (for details, see the course slides).
+    * **Merge the first 2 commits of the repo** into a single one: for this you will need to use the **`--root`** option of the `git rebase` command (for details, see the course supplementary slides).
     * **Change the commit message** of the latest commit of the `dev` branch from `Maybe we should all switch to emacs...` to `Add xkcd comic image file`.
+You can do this easily with `git commit --amend`.

 <br>